Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification

 \subsection{Verification Agent and Judge Module}

 \paragraph{Verification} The verification module retrieves answers to the follow-up questions sequentially.
-In our experiment, we use the CK-Pro agent~\cite{fang2025cognitivekernelpro} as the verification agent, which utilizes a modular, multi-agent approach.
-The Main Agent orchestrates the problem-solving process by decomposing complex tasks into sub-tasks, which are assigned to specialized Sub-Agents.
-Upon receiving sub-agents' responses, it aggregates the information to proceed with the overall goal.
-The sub-agents are designed to interact with specific resources, performing tasks such as searching or screenshot.
-Each sub-agent generates Python code to carry out actions, ensuring the system remains flexible and adaptable across diverse scenarios.
+In our experiment, we use the CK-Pro agent~\cite{fang2025cognitivekernelpro} as the verification agent, a modular multi-agent framework capable of web search, screenshotting, and code execution.

 \paragraph{Judge} The judge agent evaluates the unverified answer based on the trajectory summary, potential error list, follow-up questions, and their answers.
 It begins by providing a concise explanation, followed by a score between 1 and 4, where: 1 = entirely incorrect, 2 = mostly incorrect, 3 = mostly correct, 4 = entirely correct.